-This grant-based funding is intended to enable and promote the following types of curricular WIL: applied research/industry projects, entrepreneurial WIL, field placements, and service-learning WIL.
+This grant-based funding is intended to enable and promote the following types of curricular WIL: community and industry & research projects, entrepreneurial WIL, field placements, and community service-learning WIL.
 All projects must address one or more of the following key outcomes:

 - Expanding access to WIL opportunities, particularly for under-represented students (i.e., the iHub project has a focus on supporting Indigenous students, racialized Canadians, persons with disabilities, women in STEM, newcomers, and rural and remote students)